raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 Test your program with the Astro Pi Replay Tool and check the output for any problems or unexpected behaviour.

 --- /task ---

+# Troubleshooting

+If your program encounters some errors and doesn't work first time you test it, there are some useful programming tips that can help you to identify and fix them.

 ## Dealing with Errors and Exceptions